ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 * Predictive and auxillary variables are well correlated with the target variable
 * At least one of the target or auxillary variables must be populated
 * Thresholds determine the need for correction
-* The method can only observe only one set of components and total at any given time
+* The method can only observe one set of components and total at any given time
 * Target period values exist

 ## 4.0 Data records